Jakarta, Indonesia

 • Brief Presentation of Feasibility Study on Indonesian Journalism Fund and ceremonial handover to the Press Council

-• Panel 2: Envisioning the Future of Media in the Era of AI and Tech: An Overview
+• Panel 2: Envisioning the Future of News Content and Storytelling in the Era of AI

 • Panel 3: Envisioning the Future of Media and Tech in the Era of AI in Asia Pacific

-• Panel 4: Envisioning the Future of News Content and Storytelling in the Era of AI
+• Panel 4: Envisioning the Future of Media in the Era of AI and Tech: An Overview

 Day 2 July 23